lucj/dockerbythecaptains/part1/section1/DockerCloud/README.md

 ![Swarm-10](./images/Swarm-10.png)

-We will illustrate that by creating a one node swarm on DigitalOcean.
-For this we use Docker Machine.
+We will illustrate that by creating a one node swarm on DigitalOcean using Docker Machine.

 ```
 $ docker-machine create \